maparham/maparham.github.io/index.md

 # Mahmoud Parham

-I received my PhD from the University of Vienna (2022), Austria ([thesis](https://github.com/maparham/maparham.github.io/blob/1d1d9dd2daea64743cbb51e7f28cc641197c6cce/PhD_thesis_MahmoudParham.pdf)).
+I received my PhD from the University of Vienna (2022, [thesis](https://github.com/maparham/maparham.github.io/blob/1d1d9dd2daea64743cbb51e7f28cc641197c6cce/PhD_thesis_MahmoudParham.pdf)).
 I was honored to be a member of the research group [Communication Technologies](https://ct.cs.univie.ac.at/team/person/102452/) led by [Prof. Stefan Schmid](https://www.univie.ac.at/ct/stefan/).
 My research interests are thematically around concepts of software-defined networking and network function virtualization.
 I enjoy problem solving, devising algorithms, and proving properties formally.
 As of now, I'm a research and developer at [Salzburg Research](https://www.salzburgresearch.at).
 More details on [Linkedin](https://linkedin.com/in/maparham).